 "The plant reconfigures itself permanently"

-Mr Johann, many obstacles had to be overcome during the development of the plant.
+Mr. Johann, many obstacles had to be overcome during the development of the plant.
 Would you say that one of them presented the biggest challenge?
 What was the most demanding task during the implementation?

 Actually, the entire project was a big challenge, especially for us as a medium-sized company that usually doesn't build plants of such a scale.
 Particularly exciting was the task of making sure that each robot knows, at the right time, which type of pot must be processed.
 The entire plant prepares itself for this pot and changes its setup automatically.
-The pot determines the programme
+The pot determines the program.

 But the pots that are still inside the plant will be finished at the same time?